cncf/toc/reviews/2022-Brigade-annual.md

 wishes to seek out a better product/market fit through a series of experiments and pivots.
 If this endeavor is met with any success, the results will proudly be re-donated to CNCF.

+__Amendment:__ Since the initial recommendation to archive the project was made, a small cohort of contributors has graciously volunteered as new core maintainers.
+Per Brigade's own governing docs, none of these individuals meet the criteria to be considered for this responsibility, but in light of the extenuating circumstances, with all current maintainers recommending archival, we believe the TOC should determine whether such a transition is permissible.